fizalihsan/SOAPUnit/README.md

 ### Compares collection of elements in different order

-If the responses have collection of elements that appear in different order, then a sorting order can be provided so that the comparison doesn't fail.
+If the responses have collection of elements that appear in different order, then a sorting order can be provided to compare regardless of the order of elements.

 Consider the below response below.